John Morrison and the Miz

 John Morrison and The Miz were an American professional wrestling tag team in WWE.

 The duo originally performed on the ECW brand, but also appeared on the Raw and SmackDown brands due to ECW's talent exchanges with those brands during their tenure as a team.
 The team had no official name, although they had been referred to as "the In Crowd" or "the Dirt Sheet Duo", after the name of their Slammy Award-winning online webshow, The Dirt Sheet.
 Both were former WWE Tough Enough contestants, with Morrison winning the show's third season and Miz being the runner-up of its fourth season.

 They first began teaming together in November 2007.
-Originally rivals, John Morrison and the Miz became partners as a result of winning the WWE Tag Team Championship and making the title exclusive to the ECW brand, for a brief time.
+Originally rivals, John Morrison and The Miz became partners as a result of winning the WWE Tag Team Championship and making the title exclusive to the ECW brand, for a brief time.
 They held the championship for 250 days, before eventually dropping the title in July 2008.
 During their title reign, Morrison and Miz developed a gimmick that resulted in the duo being given their own webshow, The Dirt Sheet, and their own in-ring interview segment of the same name on ECW.
-In December 2008, they won the Slammy Award in the category for Tag Team of the Year and won the World Tag Team Championship.
-The team split in April 2009, after Miz was drafted to the Raw brand and Morrison was drafted to the SmackDown brand as part of the 2009 WWE draft.
+In December 2008, they won the World Tag Team Championship and the Slammy Award in the category for Tag Team of the Year.
+In April 2009, the duo lost the World Tag Team titles and was forced to disband after Miz was drafted to the Raw brand and Morrison was drafted to the SmackDown brand as part of the 2009 WWE Draft.

 After the team disbanded, Morrison and Miz sporadically feuded with each other until Morrison's departure from WWE in November 2011.
 They reunited in January 2020 after Morrison returned to WWE.
-They won the SmackDown Tag Team Championships shortly thereafter, becoming only the second team (after the Hardys) to win WWE's original World Tag Team, the 2002 established WWE (now Raw) Tag Team, and SmackDown Tag Team Championships, making them overall three-time tag team champions in WWE.
+They won the SmackDown Tag Team Championships shortly thereafter.

 The team of Morrison and Miz was critically acclaimed, especially during their first run when they were recognized as Tag Team of the Year by WWE, Wrestling Observer Newsletter, and The Baltimore Sun in 2008.